Set up the service in your Docker container

 pdftoolsag/conversion-service

-You pass the license key using one of the following environment variables:
+To activate a full license key, pass it using one of the following environment variables:

 docker run -dp 13033:13033 \